oskariorg/oskari-server/docs/EnablingMyPlacesWithPostgis.md

 2) Rebuild oskaridb:

-Build
+Build db structure and data (basic tables, my places and wfs)

 * cd  oskari-server/content-resources
-* mvn clean install exec:java -Doskari.dropdb=true -Doskari.setup=postgres-myplaces
+* mvn clean install exec:java -Doskari.dropdb=true -Doskari.setup=postgres-myplaces-wfs2
 	* To get myplaces timestamps working correctly you need to add triggers to myplaces table.
 SQLs for these are listed in *oskari-server/content-resources/src/main/resouces/sql/PostgreSQL/trigger-myplaces.sql*.
 You need to run these manually in pgAdmin SQL-window  since at the moment the sql-parser can't handle them correctly.

-3) Install GeoServer http://geoserver.org/ (tested with 2.4.0)
+3) Install GeoServer http://geoserver.org/ (tested with 2.4.3)

 * Use unique port for GS  e.g. 8082 (not equal to Oskari Jetty run)
 *   If GS is already available, look guidelines in point 9)